Awarding female impact on the digital transformation of the law #EWOLT2020

 Technology is improving business practices across the legal industry.
-Technology like BRYTER’s no-code tools equip everyone, without requiring any programming skills, to turn know-how and tasks into digital, scalable and interactive applications.
+Technology like BRYTER no-code app builder equip everyone, without requiring any programming skills, to turn know-how and tasks into digital, scalable and interactive applications.
 And while technology continues to improve processes, it is and will always be one aspect of a successful business.
 Good business practice demands diversity.
-BRYTER’s objective in sponsoring these Awards is to publicly advocate for the success and positive impact of diversity.
+BRYTER objective in sponsoring these Awards is to publicly advocate for the success and positive impact of diversity.

 From its inception, diversity has been a success factor at BRYTER.
 Its remote-first strategy, in place pre-Covid-19, enabled the company to build a diverse hiring pipeline attracting people from across the world and fosters a culture which supports people’s personal obligations.
 Ultimately, this has resulted in an international team with employees from over 15 countries and different backgrounds.